Our estimated processing time for this application is 30 business days. See Land Use - OSE on our timeline spreadsheet for updates.

-The Alberta Energy Regulator (AER) has a mandate to approve and regulate the use of public land in Alberta for oil sands activities under the following legislations:
+We regulate the use of public land in Alberta for oil sands exploration activities under the following legislation:

-Manual 008: Oil Sands and Coal Exploration Application Guide includes application requirements, processes, and expected timelines for oil sands exploration and coal exploration programs to help industry plan its programs and to understand the regulatory process.
+Before applying for oil sands exploration, we recommend applicants read Manual 008: Oil Sands and Coal Exploration Application Guide for information on our application requirements and processes, and expected timelines for oil sands exploration programs.

 Before we can approve an exploration program, the company must also hold subsurface rights or prove its right to work with the mineral.

 Submit an Application

 Companies must submit their applications for oil sands exploration on public land by email to AERSurfaceActivityApplication@aer.ca.
 Applications must include all required documentation in Schedules 1 and 2 of the Code of Practice for Exploration Operations.

 Companies must submit notifications for oil sands exploration on private/patented lands to EPEA.WA.Applications@aer.ca.

 - We share all applications on our Public Notice of Application page to encourage public participation in the approval process.
 We do not issue public notices for oil sands exploration activities on private land.

 - Anyone who believes that they may be directly and adversely affected by an application can file a statement of concern (SOC).
 If we receive an SOC, it may take us longer to process the application.